 Infant Mortality Reduction Initiative

-In 2016, 357 infants born in Minnesota died before their first birthday.
-The vast majority (68%) of these deaths occurred in the first 28 days of life.
+In 2020, 262 infants born in Minnesota died before their first birthday.
 Through review of vital records and other data, the Infant Mortality Reduction Initiative identifies the factors associated with infant deaths and aims to reduce preventable mortality.

 - Infant Mortality Reduction Plan for Minnesota (PDF)